openlawteam/snapshot-js-erc712/README.md

 2. Locally run `npm run release`
 3. Choose a new semver version number
 4. **In the background the following will now happen**:

-  - the `package.json` version will be bumped
+    1. the `package.json` version will be bumped
-  - a new Git tag created
+    2. a new Git tag created
-  - version bump and tag pushed to `master`
+    3. version bump and tag pushed to `master`
-  - because a new version was committed to `master` now `prod-release.yaml` will execute to publish the new package version to the NPM registry
+    4. `prod-release.yaml` will execute (due to package bump) to publish the new package version to the NPM registry
-  - GitHub Release page will open
+    5. GitHub Release page will open

 5. Create a GitHub Release entry (opens in brower automatically)
 6. Done!